yanhick/middlebot/readme.md

     var middleware = function(err, req, res, next) {
       //do stuff here...
       next();

+      //if there was an error call next with an error object next(err);

+      //middlewares execution can be stop this way res.end();
     }

     //register middleware to be called when ‘mymiddlewares’ is handled